dethos/mdvis/README.md

 ## Install

+This package is destined only to python 3 users.

 If you use `pip` just run the following command:

 > $ pip install mdvis

-Currently it is not on PyPI since it is still a little rough.
+on many operating systems python 3 is not the default version in this case the command should be:

+> pip3 install mdvis

 Without resorting to `pip` to install you will need to clone the repository and run:

 > $ python setup.py install

-Note: This was written for, and tested on, Python 3.

-Note2: On some systems you might need to use `sudo`
+**Note:** On some systems you might need to use `sudo`

 ## Usage